SmartTokenLabs/TokenScript/doc/charter.md

 **5. Relationship to Other Projects**
 A few token issuers already leverage TokenScript to represent their tokens inside our mobile wallet.

-- the xDAI/MakerDAO team has a bridge running inside our wallet [here](https://github.com/AlphaWallet/TokenScript-Repo/blob/master/aw.app/2019/05/DAI.tsml) and [here](https://github.com/AlphaWallet/alpha-wallet-ios/blob/master/xDaiTokenScript/XDAI-bridge.tsml)
+- the xDAI/MakerDAO team has a bridge running inside AlphaWallet (currently the main implementor of TokenScript) [here](https://github.com/AlphaWallet/TokenScript-Repo/blob/master/aw.app/2019/05/DAI.tsml) and [here](https://github.com/AlphaWallet/alpha-wallet-ios/blob/master/xDaiTokenScript/XDAI-bridge.tsml)
 - Compound has [TokenScript's](https://github.com/AlphaWallet/TokenScript/tree/master/examples/erc20/Compound) which enable users to invest or withdraw their funds from all compound services
 - Celer has signed a TokenScript for their [ERC20 token](https://github.com/AlphaWallet/TokenScript-Repo/blob/master/celer.network/2019/05/CELER.tsml) which gives peace of mind to their users that the token does in fact originate from them.
 This list is growing everyday
  -bZx iDAI is a [TokenScript](https://github.com/AlphaWallet/TokenScript/tree/master/examples/erc20/iDAI) running inside our wallet and allows the user to earn interest.
 Later there may also be TokenScripts for leveraged investment tokens